timjefferies/not-the-news/README.md

 # not-the-news
 Browser based single page scroll rss reader with keyword filtering.

-Multiple rss feeds are aggregated into a single rss feed, rss items that flag up with filtered keywords are then removed.
+Multiple rss feeds are regularly aggregated into a single rss feed, rss items that flag up with filtered keywords are then removed.

-On the website, closing an item will permanently remain closed.
-Hidden items are kept in localstorage
+Features:
+- Auto reload when new rss items are available
+- Keyword filtering - only see the news you want to see.
+- Night/Day mode

 # configuration